 If your bank contacts you via email – which many do regularly and legitimately – they will rarely ask you to follow a link to their site.
 If an action needs to be taken on your account, the email will usually ask you to log in to your account or call them, not to click through a link.

 When you receive any communications from your bank that require you to check your account, open a new tab and go to the login page yourself.
 Don’t go via a link in an email.
-Where possible avoid going via a search engine.
+Where possible, avoid going via a search engine.
 The safest bet is to access your login page via typing the address in directly or by using a saved bookmark link.

-Look out for scams claiming to be from Revenue, An Post, or any other delivery service
+Look out for scams claiming to be from Revenue, AnPost, or any other delivery service

 It’s very easy these days to dress up an email – and even a sender address – to look convincing at a glance.
 However, it’s always worth digging and checking before clicking on links from any emails you’re not expecting.
-They could be what’s known as a ‘phishing scam’, which is a fraudulent attempt to obtain your sensitive data such as usernames, passwords, or credit card information.
+They could be what’s known as a ‘phishing scam’.
+This is a fraudulent attempt to obtain your sensitive data such as usernames, passwords, or credit card information.

 Common scams that go around regularly are: